Eat your way to healthier sperms!!! Foods from the Indian kitchen aid in sperm health.

 2. Vitamin C Rich Food

 As well all know, vitamin C and vitamin E help prevent oxidative damage and damage from free radicals.
-While there are supplements available in the form of tablets, isn’t it nice to have those delicious juicy fruits and vegetables?
+While there are supplements available in the form of tablets to increase sperm count, isn’t it nice to have those delicious juicy fruits and vegetables?

 3. Green Leafy Vegetables